-A learning scavenger hunt for preschoolers.
-Practice uppercase and lowercase alphabet recognition, along with counting while going on a hunt!
+Preschoolers can practice upper and lowercase alphabet recognition, along with counting while going on a scavenger hunt around the house!

 I posted briefly about this activity back during the 30 Days to Hands on Play Challenge.
 But since it was a challenge day, I didn’t want to get into the details of what the activity all involved.

 The challenge day was to “Go on a Hunt”.
 And that’s what we did.

-A letter and number scavenger hunt around the house.
+A letter and number scavenger hunt for preschoolers to match!

 Once the letters and numbers were found, Henry had the job of matching them to their corresponding counterpart.

 My setup simply consisted of some white butcher paper in which I wrote the lowercase letters and drew the numbered dice.

 I hid the foam letters and numbers around the house during nap.
 When Henry awoke, he was ready for his hunt to begin.

 This was so fun watching him, first of all, go look for the letters, but to then come back to the paper and find where to put it.